-In this statement we provide information on coroner investigations and inquests which are being conducted by the senior coroners for Oxfordshire, for Wiltshire and Swindon and for other coroner areas in England and Wales.
-The statement gives the position at 23 January 2014.
+In this statement we give information about the open investigations and inquests which the senior coroners for Oxfordshire, Wiltshire and Swindon and other coroner areas in England and Wales are conducting.
+The information provided shows the position at 14 July 2014.

-We have placed tables in the Libraries of both Houses to supplement this statement.
-The tables contain information about the status of all current cases, including whether a board of inquiry or a service inquiry has been or is to be held.
+We have placed tables in the Libraries of both Houses containing information to supplement this statement, indicating the status of all cases and showing whether a board of inquiry or a service inquiry has been or is to be held.

 RAF Lyneham in Wiltshire and, currently, RAF Brize Norton in Oxfordshire, have been the main locations for repatriations of service personnel who have died overseas.
-Since October 2007, the Ministry of Defence and the Ministry of Justice have made extra funding available to the coroners in Wiltshire and Swindon and in Oxfordshire.
-The central funding enables those coroners to take the service personnel inquests forward in balance with the local caseload of the coroner area.
+Since October 2007 the Ministry of Defence and the Ministry of Justice have jointly made additional funding available to the senior coroners for those coroner areas.
+This helps them to take service personnel inquests forward in balance with their local caseloads.

 Current status of inquests

 Since our last statement a further six inquests have been concluded into the deaths of service personnel on operations in Afghanistan.
-In total there have been 598 inquests into the deaths of service personnel in Iraq and Afghanistan or who have returned to the UK with injuries sustained on active service and have sadly died here.
-In three cases no formal inquest has taken place.
+In total there have been 610 inquests into the deaths of service personnel who have died in Iraq and Afghanistan or who have died in the UK of injuries sustained on active service.
+There has been no formal inquest into three deaths.
 Two of these deaths were taken into consideration at inquests into other deaths in the same incidents.
 In the third case it was decided not to hold a fatal accident inquiry into the death of a serviceman who died from his injuries in Scotland, where he had made a partial recovery.

 Deaths in Afghanistan

-As at 23 January 2014, 23 coroner investigations are open into the deaths of service personnel in Afghanistan.
+As at 14 July, 21 coroner investigations are open into the deaths of service personnel on operations.

-The senior coroner for Wiltshire and Swindon has retained nine of these, and the senior coroner for Oxfordshire has retained four.
-Jurisdiction in the remaining 10 coroner investigations has been transferred to senior coroners for areas closer to the next of kin.
-Three hearing dates have been listed—including one hearing listed for yesterday 16 July.
+The senior coroner for Wiltshire and Swindon has retained six of the open investigations, and the senior coroner for Oxfordshire has retained nine.
+The remaining six coroner investigations are being conducted by senior coroners for areas closer to the next of kin.
+Six hearing dates have been listed—including one hearing listed for yesterday 16 July.

 Deaths of service personnel who returned home injured

-Three coroner investigations are open concerning the deaths of service personnel who returned home injured and have sadly died from their injuries.
+There are no open coroner investigations in relation to service personnel who have returned home injured and have then died from their injuries.

 We will continue to inform the House of progress.